 Skip Stop Commuter Organization

 Barnard College’s student organization for commuters was named after the now-defunct # 9 train (a.k.a. skip stop) which used to stop at 116th Street and Broadway.
 This group provides services to support commuter life at Barnard.
 Skip Stop hosts breakfasts, lunches, and snack breaks periodically in the Commuter Lounge.
-They also have an endless supply of subway and bus maps available as well as emergency MetroCards.
-Please feel free to stop by the Skip Stop Office, 103 Diana Center, or call them at 212- 222-8700, x1202.
+Please feel free to stop by the Skip Stop Lounge, 103 Diana Center.
 Skip Stop Officers are elected on a yearly basis, each spring semester.
 The Officer Board is responsible for planning and implementing programs for the commuter community and oversees the use of the Commuter Lounge.

 Lockers are located in the tunnels under Barnard Hall.
 Commuter students can obtain a locker by following these simple steps: